raspberrypilearning/3D-scene/en/step_6.md

 turn right (speed) degrees
 ```

-Set the minimum and maximum values for the range of the slider to suit your project.
  If you include negative values in your range then you can make your sprite turn in the opposite direction. `turn right (-10) degrees` will actually turn left (anti-clockwise) by 10 degrees.

 --- /collapse ---